Back to text menu | Back to clickable plan | Back to topic (city walls)

 The Porta Romana or Roman Gate belongs to the city walls of the first century BC.
 Visitors from Rome followed the Via Ostiensis and entered Ostia through this gate.
 It was excavated in 1911.
 The gate was at a much lower level than the present level.
 In the interior two rooms were created by large tufa blocks.
 Grooves for wooden doors were found on the east side (the outer side).
 On either side of the gate is a square tower, with sides of six metres.

-A statue of the winged Minerva-Victoria, found on the nearby Square of the Victoria, stood on top of the gate.
+A huge statue of the winged Minerva-Victoria, found on the nearby Square of the Victoria, stood on top of the gate.
 Minerva was the favourite goddess of Domitianus.
 The find of the statue caused quite a sensation at the beginning of the 20th century: it was depicted often and praised by visitors.
 The original is now in the museum, a copy can be seen near the gate, standing in isolation.

 To the north-east of the gate is the so-called Cippus of Salus Augusti.
 It was found in 1910.
 It is a marble base for a statue (1.20 x 1.20 x 1.05), with the inscription: